SUPScientist/supscientist.github.io/smartfin.md

 Smartfin surf data video

-As Smartfin's head of R&D, I am designing new sensors and scientific applications for Smartfin and planning on integrating it with alternate "platforms of opportunity," such as kayaks, sailboats, scuba gear, etc. I am reinventing the Smartfin's core firmware and hardware in order to take advantage of ever-evolving wireless data transfer technologies.
+As head of R&D, I am designing new sensors and scientific applications for Smartfin and planning on integrating it with alternate "platforms of opportunity," such as kayaks, sailboats, scuba gear, etc. I am reinventing the Smartfin's core firmware and hardware in order to take advantage of ever-evolving wireless data transfer technologies.
 With global cellular connectivity, Smartfin will be able to transmit data to the cloud almost as soon as the surfer exits the water, enabling near-real-time coastal data analytics.
 I am also adapting/miniaturizing technology from the [WavepHOx](../sup-science) in order to enable biogeochemical research using Smartfins.

 Please check out the project's official website at [smartfin.org](https://smartfin.org) for much more info.